Evertras/bubble-table/README.md

 Can make rows selectable, and fetch the current selections.

+Pagination can be set with a given page size, which automatically generates a simple footer to show the current page and total pages.

 ## Defining table data

 Each `Column` is associated with a unique string key.
 Each `Row` contains a